stephen-l-jones/stephen-l-jones.github.io/static/markdown/profitability-analysis.md

 [^6].
 Using the alternative method in footnote 5, Costco’s excess cash in 2025 was `\text{min}(\$15.3\text{bn},\ \text{max}(0,\ \$38.4\text{bn}−\$37.1\text{bn})) = \$1.3\text{bn}`.

 [^7].
+Average balance sheet values may not sum to average invested capital due to rounding.

+[^8].
 Many firms choose to lease rather than own the land and buildings they use.
 These leases are called right-of-use assets and appear separately from PPE on a balance sheet.
 They are considered PPE for profitability analysis and should be added to PPE when calculating IC.

-[^8].
+[^9].
 In the case of debt, such as corporate bonds or bank loans, the cost of capital is the coupon or interest rate for the debt.
 In the case of equity, the cost of capital is the implied rate of return expected by shareholders.
 A firm’s cost of capital is normally based on its [weighted average cost of capital](https://www.investopedia.com/terms/w/wacc.asp).